 Our Success courses go one step further for the student who really struggles due to a processing learning challenge.
 This can be a diagnosed challenge or just a suspected challenge.
 Some of these typical learning challenges are dyscalculia (a specific and persistent difficulty in understanding numbers), dyslexia, ADD (but student is not gifted in math), autism, and so forth.
 While Success courses were not written with one specific learning challenge in mind, they were created to help a wide variety of students start making progress.
 They contain all the support elements that the standard courses include (see above for details), but the lessons and assignments are shorter and more spread out.
 This is to aid students who lose focus easily and those who struggle grasping more than one concept per lesson.
 Extra review is built into Success courses as well (beyond the regular review in the standard courses).
 It is assumed that these students will easily forget what was taught.

 In order to be able to spread the lessons out in this manner, the course has been modified.
 For example, in a typical algebra 1 course, you will have essential algebra 1 concepts, as well as concepts introduced that will be retaught in geometry or algebra 2.
 While it is helpful to have an introduction to these topics in an algebra 1 course, it is not essential.
 Those topics have been left out of the Success Algebra 1 course so students can focus on and learn the absolute essential topics of algebra 1.
-Then students are taught the other topics when they take Success Geometry, Success Algebra 2, and Success Advanced Algebra and Trig.
+Then students are taught the other topics when they take Success Geometry and Success Algebra 2.

 Two common questions that arise with Success courses are 1) how they count on a high school transcript, and 2) whether they prepare a student for college (or even ACT/SAT tests).
 Concerning high school transcripts, these courses can count as either a regular course or a modified (special ed) course, depending on what parents are comfortable with.
 If a student is working to the best of his or her ability, spending as much effort as other students learning algebra or geometry, then it should count as a regular course.
 The courses cover the same essential topics as standard courses, the numbers are just kept fairly simple and the lessons are in bite-sized chunks.
 But parents are free to count the courses in whatever way they prefer.
 Remember, this is for students who otherwise might not make any progress at all in high school math courses.
 So, if they are working hard and successfully complete a course, they should get a full algebra credit on their transcript.